 The network locks in the prices and amounts.

 The sender confirms the transaction; the dollar tokens leave their account.

 The transaction executes, and the recipient gets the shilling tokens.
 The payment is atomic and submitted to the network as a single transaction.
 Neither side gets “caught in the middle” and holds tokens they don’t want.

-Above, the sender in the U.S. doesn’t have to hold pesos just for their payments to Mexico.
-The recipient in Mexico doesn't receive dollars they then have to sell for pesos.
+Above, the sender in the Philippines doesn’t have to hold shillings to make their payments to Kenya.
+The recipient in Kenya doesn't receive dollars they then have to sell for shillings.
 Neither side has to manually convert; Stellar automatically finds the best conversion rate.
-Path payments are the fulfillment of Stellar’s interoperability promise: value flows seamlessly from account to account, in whatever form is most useful.
+Path payments fulfill Stellar’s promise of interoperability: where value flows seamlessly from account to account, in whatever form is most useful.